jusantamaria/AysaLoginTest/README.md

 # AysaLoginTest
-Little login test for a water company
+First part of a login test using cy.origin() in a real project